nnichols/gym/CONTRIBUTING.md

 ## Pull Requests

-1. Update the [CHANGELOG.md](https://github.com/nnichols/brew-bot/blob/master/CHANGELOG.md) with details of all changes.
+1. Update the [CHANGELOG.md](https://github.com/nnichols/gym/blob/master/CHANGELOG.md) with details of all changes.
-2. If any changes impact the external interface or use of **brew-bot**, please update the [README](https://github.com/nnichols/brew-bot/blob/master/README.md) to reflect any relevant differences.
-3. Execute [CLEAN.sh](https://github.com/nnichols/brew-bot/blob/master/CLEAN.sh) to help smoke out any issues.
-   This will also build the automated external documentation we provide to end users.
-4. Update all version numbers to the new version that this Pull Request would represent.
-   The versioning scheme we use is [SemVer](http://semver.org/).

 ### Read the Documentation

 Familiarize yourself with the documentation before you submit a Pull Request.
 If you have questions which aren't in the documentation, open a ticket or submit a Pull Request to update the documentation.